 Building on successful youth programs such as Art After School and Youth Connect, the Teen Art Council was developed in response to demonstrated community needs.
 Partnering with Graduate Tacoma, TAM is dedicated to increasing Tacoma’s high school and college graduation rates.
 Teen Art Council provides high school students with mentorship and leadership opportunities, and exposes youth to careers in the arts.
 Programs like Teen Art Council help to build a pipeline for young people from traditionally underrepresented backgrounds to enter the museum field.

 As one Teen Art Council member shared, “too many teenagers think art is a dead person’s painting, but it is alive.”
 Keep your eyes open for more TAM activities from these arts-active teens.

-Join TAM’s Teen Art Council for F.O.A.M., a free night of Film, Open mic, Art, or Making just for teens!
+Join TAM’s Teen Art Council for OPEN, a free open mic and art-making night just for teens!
 Stop by the Tacoma Art Museum every third Thursday from 6 to 8 pm.
-Don’t stay at home, go to F.O.A.M.!
+Experience your museum.